um-grex/grex-docs/content/english/storage/_index.md

 - The **/home** NFSv4/RDMA filesystem is served by a very fast NVME disk server.
 The total size of the filesystem is __15 TB__.
 The quota per-user is __100 GB__ of space and __500K__ files.

-- The **/global/scratch** Lustre filesystem, Seagate SBB, total usable size of **418 TB**.
+- _Disabled as of now_ The **/global/scratch** Lustre filesystem, Seagate SBB, total usable size of **418 TB**.
 It is intended to be used as the high-performance, scalable workspace for active projects.
 It is not backed up and is not intended for long-time storage of users' data that is not actively used.
 The default quota is **4 TB** of space and **1 M** files per user and can be increased on request to **10 TB** per research group.
 Larger disk space requires a local RAC application.

-- The **/project** Lustre filesystem: ias of Sep 2022, an additional storage of **1 PB** was added to Grex.
+- The **/project** Lustre filesystem: as of Sep 2022, an additional storage of **1 PB** was added to Grex.
 There is no backup and it is allocated per group.

 <!--
 - The **/project**: a project file system is in the process of installation on Grex.
 More information will be available in time.